bluefeatherdev/hello-flutter/learn-flutter/03-layout/scrolling_widgets_listview_example_02/README.md

 This Flutter application demonstrates how to **display a dynamic list of items using `ListView.builder`**.
 Unlike a static `ListView` with predefined children, `ListView.builder` is more efficient for lists of unknown or large size because it builds only the widgets that are visible on screen.

-- The `ListViewApp` sets up a `Scaffold` with an `AppBar` and a body that contains:

-  - A `ListView.builder` widget that generates its children dynamically.

 - The `ToDo` class:

   - Represents a simple model with two fields: